Vivekanand-R/AI-Agents-Cloud-Architecture/README.md

 Strategies: 7 (Backtested with last 5 years of historical data - both daily and hourly)

-Purpose: To Leverage and Explore the scope of agentic AI on global financial markets for exploratory purpose.
+Purpose: To Leverage and Explore the scope of agentic AI on global financial markets for exploratory purpose only.